Documentation forAccess Rights Manager

 Set the size of the Windows event log

-To ensure that you don't "lose" any events, you must configure the maximum size for security event logs appropriately.
-For audit policy settings the storage requirements is roughly 1KB per event.
+To ensure that events are not lost, configure the maximum size for the security event logs.
+For audit policy settings, the storage requirements are approximately 1KB per event.

-For a server outage or maintenance time (of the collector server selected for the AD Logga) of one hour, with approximately 1000 events per hour, the absolute minimum security event log size would be 1MB.
-Considering the low storage space requirements for 1000 events, the uncertainty of outage times as well as the potential relevance of individual security events we highly recommend that you ensure that enough storage space is available.
+A collector server outage or maintenance time of one hour with approximately 1000 events per hour, the absolute minimum security event log size would be 1MB.
+Considering the low storage space requirements for 1000 events and the uncertainty of outage times as well as the potential relevance of individual security events, SolarWinds recommends that you ensure adequate storage space is available.

 For more information about recovery mode, see the article Set Maximum Log Size. (© 2020 Microsoft, https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc748849(v=ws.11), obtained on January 29, 2020)